archstats/archstats/README.md

 | `abstractElement` | An abstract element is an interface or abstract class.
 In java it looks like this `public abstract class MyAbstractClass` where `MyAbstractClass` is the actual `abstractElement` |
 | `class` | A class is a snippet that defines a class.
 It's usually a class declaration.
 In java it looks like this `public class MyClass` where `MyClass` is the actual `class` |

-## Language extensions
+## Extensions
-Archstats supports a number of _optional_ language extensions.
+Archstats supports a number of _optional_ extensions.
 These extensions are used to assist users in getting started with Archstats.
-They pre-configure Archstats with build-in snippet types for the specified language.
+They pre-configure Archstats with built-in snippet types for specified languages and frameworks.
+They can be configured with the `--extensions` or `-e` option.

 Supported language extensions are:
 - `php`